In November 1997, I though about building a clock with a pendulum

 It runs on a simple principle: as it falls every ball pushes on the

 pendulum in the direction of oscillation.
 To make sure that the kinetic

 energy of the balls in the feeding ramp has no influence on the

-to the engine.
+being delivered to the engine.

 The time reference is given by the pendulum's length: about one meter for a ball that falls every second.
 The pendulum's rods are made of invar a temperature-stable alloy.
 The bob is tooled in a 17 kilo brass ingot to provide enough inertia.
 Coarse tuning is done by screwing the bob up or down, fine tuning is done by adjusting the small auxiliary bob at the bottom.